 We include radiative cooling via collisional ionization equilibrium based on the tables of \citet{Sutherland_1993}, except for a model in that we turned off the cooling for comparison study.
 The cooling rate of gas depends on the metallicity and temperature of the gas.
 Cooling is switched off below a temperature threshold of $10^{4}\,\rm K$.
+This artificial cooling floor is adopted to indirectly consider the gas heating effect caused by the UV background.
 The metallicity is uniform throughout the simulation domain.

 We use the adaptive mesh refinement (AMR) technique to ensure that any dense structures in the simulations are covered with high-resolution grids throughout the time domain of the simulations.
 For the standard resolution, we use a base grid of (200, 40, 40) cells along each axis and then allow refinement by up to 4 levels based on the density gradient.
-Each level refines cells to half the size of the previous level.
+Each level refines cells to half the cell length of the previous level.
 Thus, the minimum AMR cell size is $(10 \,\rm{kpc}/200) \times 2^{-4} = 3.125\,\rm pc$, equivalent to 32 cells per cloud radius.
 See Fig. \ref{fig:init} for the distribution of cells in different refinement levels at the initial (upper panel) and the final (lower panel) snapshot of the fiducial simulation run.

-Table \ref{tab:t1} summaries the input parameters of the models in this study.
+Table \ref{tab:t1} summarises the input parameters of the models in this study.
 In all models, the density of the halo gas is $\rho_{\rm halo}=10^{-27}\,\rm g cm^{-3}$, i.e., the particle number density $\sim 0.001\,\rm cm^{-3}$ and the temperature $8.5\times10^{5}\,\rm K$ that are representative of the inner Milky Way corona (e.g., \citealt{Henley_2015}; \citealt{Miller_2015}).
-The initial velocity of the clouds with respect to the surrounding halo gas is $200 \,\rm km s^{-1}$, that corresponds to a Mach number
+The initial velocity of the clouds with respect to the surrounding halo gas is $200 \,\rm km s^{-1}$, which corresponds to a Mach number

-where the sound speed of the halo medium is $c_{\rm s}=\sqrt{\frac{5P}{3\rho_{\rm halo}}}$ as we consider all gas in our models as monatomic ideal gas and $P$ is the gas pressure.
-This choice of velocity is motivated from the deviation velocity measurements of observed HVCs, i.e., the deviation of observed clouds' velocity from the Galactic rotation velocity (\citealt{Moss_2013}).
+where the sound speed of the halo gas is $c_{\rm s}=\sqrt{\frac{5P}{3\rho_{\rm halo}}}$ as we consider all gas in our models as a monatomic ideal gas and $P$ is the gas pressure.
+This choice of velocity is motivated by the deviation velocity, i.e., the deviation of observed clouds' velocity from the Galactic rotation velocity, of observed HVCs (\citealt{Moss_2013}).